nuboh8/crust-api/README.md

 # Crust API

-> Crust API is a bridge connector bewteen chain and other offchain services, you'd better not run it seperately.
+> Crust API is a bridge connector between chain and other offchain services, you'd better not run it seperately.

 Based on [express](https://github.com/expressjs/express/) and [polkadot-js/api](https://github.com/polkadot-js/api), connecting a running Crust Node and hosting a RESTful api service.